mindspore-lab/mindone/examples/stable_diffusion_v2/docs/en/controlnet.md

 --n_samples=4 \
 --controlnet_mode=canny
 ```

 > For segmentation control, please set `--controlnet_mode` with "segmentation".

+> For openpose control, please set `--controlnet_mode` with "openpose".

 Key arguments:
 - `device_target`: Device target, should be in [Ascend, GPU, CPU].
 (Default is `Ascend`)